weiranios/weiranios.github.io/index.md

 Why? iOS needs to go deeper into the view hierarchy to figure out what color to render.

 How?
 Use `Debug\Color Blended Layers` option to locate non-opaque views.

+## 2017-07-12

+### Never block main thread

+Why?
+UI rendering (*UIKit*) works in main thread.

+How?
+All heavy lifting (time consuming) should be moved out of main thread, including:

+- Disk I/O
+- Networking, e.g., API calls
+- Large computations
+- Use GCD, and/or Operation